Understanding the Hamiltonian Monte Carlo through its Physics Fundamentals and Examples: Classical Mechanics

 \subsection{Conservative Forces and Potential Energy}

 A conservative force field is one in which the work done by a force to move a particle from point A to point B is independent of the trajectory.
-By definition, in conservative force fields, for any trajectories $v$ and $w$ from point A to point B, it will be fulfilled that
+By definition, in conservative force fields, for any trajectories $v$ and $w$ from point A to point B, it holds that